kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 ```

 <br>
 Which would show this as the top hit.
-Out of over **4 Billion** results, that
+Out of over **4 Billion** results that
 top hit gives the right information<br>.
 <br>
 {% include figure.html path="assets/img/u-s-census-bureau-search-results.png" class="img-fluid rounded z-depth-1" %}